berserkware/waffleweb/docs/How-To-Guides/Responses.rst

 **JSONResponse**
 ----------------

-``JSONResponse`` is for JSON responses, it can be particularly useful for APIs.
+``JSONResponse`` is for JSON responses.
+It can be particularly useful for APIs.
 It inherits from the HTTPResponse class.
 The first argument is the request passed into your routed function.
 The second argument is a JSON serializable object.

 .. code-block:: python